youjin2/mlops/mlflow/README.md

 - `flavors`: different types of models, whether that is the native models (TensorFlow, Keras, sklearn, and so on)
 supported by MLflow or the pyfunc model provided by MLflow
 - `signature`: component of the MLmodel that defines the signature and inferences process of the model,
-also it allows the validation of input data that needs to match the signature of the model.
+also it allows the validation of input data that needs to match the signature of the model

+A model life cycle can undergo the following stages
+- `Development`: exploring and trying out different approaches
+- `Staging`: can be tested automatically with production- type traffic
+- `Production`: ready to handle real-life production traffic
+- `Archive`: no longer serves the business purpose that it was initially developed for

+Detailed example can be found at [examples/04_managing_models_with_mlflow.ipynb]

 ## References